Performance Tuning

 At that point, I opened a Support service request.
 After a couple of weeks, Support suggested running this for each tablespace of the user segments:

-exec dbms_space_admin.TABLESPACE_FIX_SEGMENT_EXTBLKS('<tablespace_name>');
+EXEC dbms_space_admin.TABLESPACE_FIX_SEGMENT_EXTBLKS('<tablespace_name>');

 Finally this fixed the problem.
 Now, we are trying to find out why this was necessary for a database, that was freshly created with dbca 11.2.0.2 from the seeded template and filled with data pump import.